b3-exmo/b3-exmo.github.io/docs/Prophets/Joseph Smith/First Vision/First Vision Concealment.md

 &nbsp;

 ### 1943
-Fawn Brodie, author of an incisive biography of Joseph Smith, was able to access lots of early church documentation&mdash;something about being being the niece of president David O. McKay gave her preferential treatment.
+Fawn Brodie, author of an incisive biography of Joseph Smith, was able to access lots of early church documentation; something about being being the niece of president David O. McKay gave her preferential treatment.
 When she asked the acting church historian, Joseph Fielding Smith for access to Joseph's first-hand account of the First Vision, "he personally refused Fawn . . . remarking at the time that 'there are things in this library we don't let anyone see.'"
 (Source: [UTLM](https://www.utlm.org/newsletters/no108.htm#Letterto))

 His response was not "I don't know what you're talking about," nor "that document doesn't exist," but (paraphrased) "no, you can't see the document that you're asking for."
 Fawn doesn't get access, but the next time someone *does* get access to the book, lo and behold, six pages have been sliced out but taped back in.
 Very un-suspicious.